leogedler/manager/README.md

 # React Native App

-React native app using navigation
+React native app using navigation and redux